Suggest a resource, or send a correction.

-The registry is shaped by working scientists.
-If a database you depend on is missing — or an entry doesn't match how the resource is used in practice — we want to hear from you.
+DiseaseDb is maintained by one person.
+If a database you depend on is missing — or an entry doesn't match how the resource is actually used — I'd like to know.

 Suggest a resource

-We're particularly interested in resources that are widely used in a specific domain but under-represented in general meta-registries.
-If you find yourself recommending a database to colleagues repeatedly, it probably belongs here.
+I'm particularly interested in resources widely used in a specific domain but under-represented in general meta-registries.
+If you find yourself recommending a database to colleagues repeatedly, it likely belongs here.

 A useful suggestion includes: